 Rebuilt or Refurbished Replacement Parts: What is the difference?
 A rebuilt replacement part, engine, transmission or differential means the unit has been disassembled and wear items have been replaced, such as bearings, brushes, guides etc. A rebuilt part will sometimes have individually painted parts.
 A refurbished unit is basically cleaned, painted and then resold.
 Generally a rebuilt part is better quality than a refurbished part or unit.
 Unscrupulous repair facilities will sometimes pass the refurbished unit off as a rebuilt unit.
 To stem this practice ask to see the replacement parts before installation.
 New parts are optimum for best performance and longevity, rebuilt is the next best, refurbished replacement parts should be used as a last resort.
 Salvaged parts are taken from another vehicle and then re-installed.
 Low Bid Some repair shops and dealers practice the low ball bid method of business to get customers in the door.
 A service writer estimates a job for a low price, once the car is in the repair shop, they call the owner and up sell more repairs which are anything but cheap.
 The service writer calls...
 "Mrs. Gonzales, I have bad news, the cooling system needs to be flushed, the thermostat is shot, and the water pump is leaking...
 I'm sorry the car is already in pieces so I can't put it back together"...and you know the rest.
 To safeguard from this practice get several estimates for the same repair, if one is much lower there could be something wrong.
 Most repair garages know what it takes to stay in business and stay competitive, its safer to go with a middle to upper end repair shop.
 Resolving Disputes Document all transactions, as well as experiences with dates, times, expenses, and the names of people dealt with.
 The customer has the advantage when small claims courts are involved because Judges generally side with the consumer, repair shops know this.
 Auto repair is the number one service fraud in the country.
 Bureau of Automotive Repair 1-800- 952-5210 Autorepair.ca.gov - for California (.ca - substitute the state two letter abbreviation for the area service.)

 Tip 2 - Freeway Flat Tire: A flat tire on the freeway or any other busy highway can be dangerous.
-There are generally two kinds of flat tires, either the tire is very low but still rolling, or the tire is already flat and beginning to fall apart.
-In the first condition (tire low on air) offers a chance to get off the freeway to a safe place to change the tire or wait for service.
-In the second case, its best not to worry about saving the tire.
-The main objective is to get to a freeway off-ramp, or to a safe place to change the tire or wait for service.
-The car will have more rolling resistance with a flat, but it will continue moving, proceed slowly and use caution.
-When pulling off the road to a safe place, make sure the car is as far off the road and away from traffic as possible.
-Most of the time when a tire is run low the inner layers of the tire will breakdown, rendering the tire useless anyway.
-If there isn't an off-ramp nearby or a safe place to stop, pull the car to the side of the road as far away from traffic as possible, then safely exit the car and walk as far away from traffic as possible to a more protected area.
-Don't get hung up on the need to save the tire, too many times people try to save an eighty five dollar tire and end up getting seriously injured or worse in the process.
+There are mainly two kinds of flat tires, either the tire is very low on air or the tire is already flat and beginning to fall apart.
+In the first condition (tire very low on air) you have a chance to get off the freeway to a safe place where you can change the tire or wait for service, In the second case (flat and falling apart) it is best not to worry about saving the tire, your main objective is to get to the freeway off-ramp or to a safe place, the car will have more rolling resistance but it will continue moving on the flat tire, proceed very slowly and use caution, most of the time when a tire is run very low on air the inner layers of the tire will breakdown rendering the tire useless anyway.
+Don't get hung up on the idea that you need to save the tire or rim.
+Far too many times people try to save a sixty five dollar tire and end up getting seriously injured or worse in the process.
+If a safe place cannot be found and the car will not move, walk as far away from traffic as possible to a more protected area.
 Tip 3 - Dealership Problems: A new car can be great, but sometimes these vehicles have problems and in some cases the dealership may not be as helpful as they were when the car was purchased.
 If a problem exists with a dealer that is unresolved, recourse is necessary.
 Contact the manufacturer of the vehicle not the dealer.
 Car manufacturers provide a customer help line which will involve a manufacturer representative.
 Most dealerships are independently owned and operated, involvement with a manufacturer's representative will provide leverage needed to resolve the problem quickly.
 Tip 4 - Getting Better Gas Mileage: Maintenance and driving habits can significantly effect fuel economy, here are a few tips to help get the most for the buck.

 - Check the air pressure in the tires, recommendations of such pressure is